readytensor/rt-repo-assessment/README.md

 ## Configuration

-The configuration is managed through the `config.json` file and YAML files for scoring.
+The configuration is managed through the `config.json` and scoring files.
 ### `config.json`

 As detailed in the config.json section, the file defines key parameters like repository URLs and the maximum number of concurrent workers.